 - With your hand mixer.
 Start adding eggs one at a time and mix.
 Do not overbeat.

 - With adding of the last egg, add vanilla extract and mix.

 - In another bowl whisk together flour, baking powder and salt.

-- Cover the dough with plastic wrap and chill the dough for four hours or overnight.
+- Cover the dough with plastic wrap and chill the dough in the fridge for four hours or overnight.

-- When it is time for baking, preheat oven to 350F.
+- When it is time for baking, preheat oven to 350F./180C.
 And line two baking sheets with parchment paper.

 - In a bowl add icing sugar.

-- With a small icecream scooper, get clumps of the chilled dough and roll them into 1-inch (2.5 cm) sized balls using your hands.
+- With a small icecream scooper, shape the chilled dough into balls and roll them into 1-inch (2.5 cm) sized balls using your hands.

 - Roll the balls in the confectioner’s sugar and place on the cookie sheets (you should be able to get 12-16 on each sheet).